carlesfernandez/docker-petalinux/README.md

 The image takes a long time to build (up to a couple hours, depending on disk space and system use), but should succeed.

-It weighs around 15 GB.
+It weights around 15 GB.

 ### Parameters